 What are the Advantages of Contract Warehousing?

 Services: Contract warehousing results in the company obtaining specialized services that are tailor-made to suit the needs of manufacturers as well as distributors.
-Contract warehouses provide facilities cross-docking, packaging, inventory control, just-in-time inventory management, local transportation and quality control.
-They also handle import and export.
-Cross docking refers to unloading incoming wares and immediately loading these onto outbound trailers.
+Contract warehouses provide facilities import and export, cross-docking, packaging, inventory control, timely inventory management, local transportation and quality control.
 In addition to the above- mentioned facilities, contract warehouses provide a number of other services to suit the needs of the clients.

 Cost: Facilities and specialized services that are provided under contract warehousing is similar to those provided by a private warehouse.
 However, these facilities come at a cheaper price.
 This is because significant capital costs are involved in the construction and maintenance of a private warehouse whereas a contract warehouse is owned and operated by a third party.